 - Max Hold records the maximum vertical values found at each horizontal bucket across multiple analysis cycles and uses those values to build a waveform.
 This display mode is often referred to as Max Envelope. - Min Hold records the minimum vertical values found at each horizontal bucket across multiple analysis cycles and uses those values to build a waveform.
-This display mode is often referred to as Min Envelope. - Auto Setup Sets the frequency Span and Center to values that will cause the entire available spectrum to be displayed.
-The maximum available frequency is half the FFT sample rate, which is a function of the time per division setting.
-The FFT resolution is the quotient of the sampling rate and the number of FFT points (f_S/N).
-The current FFT Resolution is displayed on screen. - Add Max Function Adds another math function waveform that is the Max Hold operator on the FFT math function waveform.

-• Advanced FFT... - Opens the Advanced FFT dialog box where you can select a window, specify vertical units, select gating, or set up detectors.
+This display mode is often referred to as Min Envelope. - Add Max Function Adds another math function waveform that is the Max Hold operator on the FFT math function waveform. - Advanced FFT...
+Opens the Advanced FFT dialog box where you can select a window, specify vertical units, select gating, or set up detectors. - Search Peaks...
+Opens the Search dialog box where you can set up a frequency peaks search.
+See "Searching for FFT Peaks" on page 76.